Embattled NJ Sen. Bob Menendez stays defiant, will stay in office while facing bribery charges

 - The issue of whether Menendez improperly accepted gold bars is just one part of the investigation.
 Officials had been looking into whether Menendez improperly took gifts, including use of a Mercedes and a luxury D.C. apartment, from the owners of a business that later won an exclusive government contract

-Three days after Sen. Bob Menendez and his wife were indicted on federal bribery charges, the embattled New Jersey lawmaker made his first remarks to the public, staying defiant as he insisted he will stay in office.
+In response to the calls for him to resign, Menendez said at a Monday press conference that "instead of waiting for all the facts to be presented, others have rushed to judgment because they see a political opportunity for themselves or those around them."
+He added that some are calling on him to resign because he has "lost the trust of the people of New Jersey.
+That couldn't be more wrong."

+Menendez has remained steadfast in his insistence of staying in office as he and his wife face bribery charges.

-"I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey's senior senator," Menendez said at his Monday press conference at Hudson County Community College in Union City, the city where his political career began back in the 1980s.
+"I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey's senior senator," Menendez said at a Monday press conference in Union City, the city where his political career began back in the 1980s.

 Menendez stated he would be staying in office and will return to Washington, D.C., this week.
 He didn't explicitly address whether he will be running for re-election in 2024.